CNES/pangeo-pyinterp/docs/source/axis.rst

 * irregular: latitudes are represented by a vector of 109 values irregularly spaced from -90 to 89.940374 degrees.

-These objects are manipulated by the class :py:class:`pyinterp.core.Axis` which will choose, according to the definition of the axis, the best implementation.
+These objects are manipulated by the class :py:class:`pyinterp.Axis` which will choose, according to the definition of the axis, the best implementation.
 This object will allow you to find the two indexes framing a given value.
 This operating mode allows better performance when searching for a regular axis (a